 The Stealth LED Light Bar is by far our very favorite product for the 4Runner yet!
 Most others that are "hidden" behind the grill are chrome, making them not so hidden, at all!
 Our light bar is completely black!
 You can hardly even tell it's there!

 Today we will be going over the steps to install the Stealth Light Bar behind your grill.

 Things worth noting:

-- This installation is with a Pro grill however, can also be done with a SR5/Trail/Off Road grille just the same
+- This installation is with a Pro grill, however, can also be done with an SR5/Trail/Off Road grille just the same

 - Please read this complete tutorial before beginning installation

 - You will have to trim your hood release latch in order for this to fit properly.

 - Precise alignment of the Light Bar is dependent upon the skill of the installer and may require the addition of metal washers or spacers to the base and/or trimming of plastic pieces

 - Difficulty - Medium/Hard

 You will need